 Temporary teachers are employed full-time for a minimum of four weeks and a maximum of one school year, or part-time for two or more school terms.
 Subscribe to JobFeed to have a list of the newly advertised temporary teaching positions delivered to your inbox each Wednesday.

 This week's temporary teaching positions can also be found on the JobFeed webpage, which includes the details of the contact officer for each temporary position.
-To increase your chances of employment in NSW public schools, consider applying for temporary positions in high-demand locations.
+To increase your chances of employment in NSW public schools, consider applying for temporary positions in high-demand metropolitan and/or rural and remote locations.

 Apply for permanent positions